 - The number of pages viewed

-This data can help you to identify which content is most successful and make improvements accordingly.
+This data can help you identify which content is most successful and improve accordingly.

 Finally, Google Analytics can track conversions on your website.